Gabriel's Message: Text

-A Basque folk carol, originally based on Angelus Ad Virginem, a 13th or 14th Century Latin carol, it was collected by Charles Bordes and then paraphrased into English by Sabine Baring-Gould, who had spent a winter as a boy in the Basque country.
+A Basque folk carol, originally based on Angelus ad virginem, a 13th or 14th Century Latin carol, it was collected by Charles Bordes (pub.
+Paris 1897) and then paraphrased into English by Sabine Baring-Gould (pub.
+1922), who had spent a winter as a boy in the Basque country.
 The tune is called "Gabriel's Message".
-It is commonly performed in an arrangement by Edgar Pettman published in his 1892 book Modern Christmas Carols.
+It is commonly performed in an arrangement by Edgar Pettman published in 1922.

 The use of the lilting phrase "Most highly favoured lady" made it the favourite carol of Richard Harries, Bishop of Oxford.

 Recordings

 Notable modern interpretations include a track on Sting's single "Russians" (1985) and on his album If on a Winter's Night...
 (2009).
 Sting's interpretation of this carol is part of the best-selling album A Very Special Christmas, first released in 1987.
 English rock band Marillion recorded a version for their 1999 fan club-exclusive album Christmas.Marillion, which was also performed on their 2003 DVD Christmas in the Chapel.
 Canadian roots musicians Terry McDade and The McDades on their 2001 release "Midwinter".